DISLMcGill/GDB_Views_VLDB2025/README.md

 ```
 java -jar lib2/antlr4-4.8-1-complete.jar src/View.g4
 ```
+#### To run with an IDE
+It is also supported to run from the terminal within an IDE.
+Queries are entered to the terminal directly, in the same form as from the test files.

 ## View declaration and usage tests
 We developed tests for both LDBC and StackOverFlow graphs with various view types, which can be found under the test/ folder, categorized by the specific type of creation/usage.